-Great River School offers healthy meals each day from CKC (Caravan Kids Catering).
-Our catering company will be providing partially organic, local when possible, hot meals daily.
-Lunch costs $4.00 and gluten free lunch costs $5.
+Great River School offers healthy meals each day from Done Right Foods.
+Our catering company will be providing cold lunches daily.
+Regular and vegetarian lunch costs $4.00 and gluten free lunch costs $5.
 Both must be prepaid by the 20th of each month.
 For September orders: Please get your orders to School by Wednesday, September 10th.
 You will receive a monthly statement or a bill when your account balance reaches $20, whichever comes first.
 If your child(ren) qualify for free or reduced-price meals.
 Reduced price is $.40 for lunch.
-“Reduced-price” breakfasts are served at no charge.

 To apply for free or reduced-price school meals, complete the Application for Free and Reduced Lunch Benefits following the instructions.
 A new application must be submitted each year.
 Your application also helps our school qualify for additional education funds and discounts.
 Return your completed Application for Educational Benefits to the Front Office Coordinator.
 Who can get free or reduced-price meals?
 Children in households participating in Food Support(SNAP), Minnesota Family Investment Program (MFIP), or Food Distribution Program on Indian Reservations (FDPIR) and foster children can get free school meals without reporting household income.
 Also, children can get free or reduced-price meals if their household income is within the maximum income shown for the household size.
 An application must be submitted each school year.

 1. Can foster children get free meals?
 Yes, foster children who are the legal responsibility of a foster care agency or court are eligible for free meals regardless of household income.I get WIC.

 2. Can my children get free meals?
 Children in households participating in WIC may be eligible for free or reduced-price meals.
 Please fill out an application.